 The purpose of Ministry of education is to Lift aspiration, raise educational achievement for every New Zealander.

-Course Level: The studentships are available for graduates wanting to become secondary teachers.
+Course Level: Scholarships are available for graduates wanting to become secondary teachers.

-Study Subject: The studentships are awarded in the sciences, technology or maths (STM) subjects.
+Study Subject: Scholarships are awarded in the sciences, technology or maths (STM) subjects.

 Number of Awards: There is a total of 100 scholarships available, made up of:

 Scholarship Award: These scholarships will cover core study fees and pay an allowance of up to $10,000.
 They are for people who will commence their study during the 2019 academic year.

 Eligibility: The following criteria must be met in order for applicants to be eligible for the scholarship:

 - be a New Zealand citizen, permanent resident or resident of at least three years

 - be enrolling to study in an approved qualification due to commence in 2019